-4.1.3 Investigate the Most Effective ways to Institutionalize Energy and Sustainability Management
+4.1.8 Investigate the Most Effective ways to Institutionalize Energy and Sustainability Management

 The district recognizes that it is essential to institutionalize energy and sustainability into planning activities and everyday operations.
 Temporary, one-off efforts to manage sustainability activities will result in short-term solutions that make it difficult to maintain progress into the future.
-To avoid these common downfalls, the ESAC will investigate the most effective ways and best practices to incorporate sustainability into the organization and foster a culture of sustainability in district operations.
+To avoid these common pitfalls the ESAC should investigate the most effective ways and best practices to incorporate a broad approach to sustainability into the organization and foster a culture of sustainability in district operations.
+This will require operational and community training for all levels of district and campus staff and students about new systems and processes.
+The first step in this process will be establishing and filling the position of Energy and Sustainability Manager for the district described above.

-4.1.4 Participate in CCC Systemwide Energy and Sustainability Committees
+4.1.9 Participate in CCC Systemwide Energy and Sustainability Committees

 The California Community Colleges system, led by the state Chancellor's Office, has established several shared governance committees to develop and implement best practice energy and sustainability policies and programs and integrate them into district operations statewide.
-These committees generally consist of Chancellor's Office and district personnel who participate in regular meetings and workshops that focus on college facility and finance issues, including energy efficiency and sustainability.
+These committees generally consist of Chancellor's Office and district personnel who participate in regular meetings and workshops that focus on college facility and finance issues, including energy efficiency and a broad approach to sustainability.
 These committees include the Chancellor's Office Climate Policy Steering Committee, the Association of Chief Business Officers (ACBO) Facilities Task Force, and the Community Colleges Facilities Coalition (CCFC) Board of Directors.
+In addition, regional committees consisting of district personnel meet on a regular basis to discuss these issues as well.

-The Foothill-De Anza district already participates in the ACBO Facilities Task Force but will broaden its activities and membership to the other committees to help evaluate and implement policy and to bring its own experiences and expertise to help influence future energy and sustainability efforts at systemwide level.
+The Foothill-De Anza district already participates in the ACBO Facilities Task Force but should broaden its activities and membership to the other committees to help evaluate and implement policy and bring its own experiences and expertise to help influence future energy and sustainability efforts at the systemwide level.

-4.2 CARBON REDUCTION GOALS
+4.2 CARBON REDUCTION PROGRAMS

-One of the district's highest priorities is to reduce greenhouse gas (GHG) emissions from operations, with an ultimate goal of achieving carbon neutrality to mitigate climate change.
-The district will undertake the following activities to achieve its carbon reduction goals.
-These efforts will support state of California policy goals for GHG reduction and will establish the Foothill-De Anza Community College District as a leader in energy efficiency and sustainability among community colleges statewide.
+One of the district's highest priorities is reducing greenhouse gas (GHG) emissions and achieving carbon neutrality to mitigate climate change.
+The district should undertake the following activities to achieve its carbon reduction goals.
+These efforts will support the state of California's policy goals for GHG reduction and will establish the Foothill-De Anza Community College District as a leader in energy efficiency and sustainability among community colleges statewide.